stas00/porting/datasets/pegasus/README.md

 as that's where the eval scripts are located.

 see `README.md` inside `examples/seq2seq` for additional information about eval scripts.

+Of course, if you haven't been using the scripts to build from scratch, you will need to download and untar the evaluation dataset before you can eval.

 # Problems